-The DAM Capability Model is a rubric that DAM consultants and managers can use to assess where they're at in their DAM program and then plan for growth.
-It focuses around four pillars: Organization, Information, Systems, and Processes.
+The DAM Capability Model is a rubric that DAM consultants and managers can use to assess where they're at in their digital asset management solution and then plan for growth.
+It focuses on four pillars: Organization, Information, Systems, and Processes.

 Courses and Conferences

-Aldis employees and librarians regularly attend Henry Stewart DAM events and webinars to stay up to date on the latest technology options and best practices in the DAM industry.
+Aldis employees and librarians regularly attend Henry Stewart DAM events and webinars to stay up-to-date on the latest DAM technology options and digital asset management best practices.